tcuc/2018-3-fall-212/lab-04/readme.md

 ## The Algorithms

-In case you need a reminder of how insertion sort and selection sort work...
+In case you need a reminder of how insertion sort and selection sort work ...

 **Insertion sort** scans through the array from left to right.
 At each iteration, each element is moved backwards until the array up to the starting point of the iteration is sorted.